jinyunwei/Dianzisuoa/examples/communication-between-languages/readme.txt

 To run first compile the c program:

-$ gcc controller.c -o controller
+$ gcc controller.c -o controller.out
 $ javac keypad.java

 Then run:
-$ ./controller
+$ ./controller.out

 This will show that the C program can call the python and java programs.